Frequently asked questions about University Park Public Library services.

 A: If items become overdue, borrowing privileges are suspended until you return them and pay the accrued fines.
 If you have

-an email address, a courtesy notice will be sent to you one day before an item reaches overdue status.
+an email address, a courtesy notice may be sent to you one day before an item reaches overdue status.
 When material is

 one week overdue, the Library sends an Overdue Notice.
 The overdue fine is 25 cents per item, per day.
 At six weeks, you